-- 1. If you have a CD-ROM, insert it into your computer.
+1. If you have a CD-ROM, insert it into your computer.
 The CD-ROM will autorun an installation screen, from here you can start the software installer.
-If you downloaded the SDK, just run the installer directly. - 2.
-Follow the instructions of the installer. - 3.
-When the installer is finished, turn the computer off and install your BitFlow board(s). - 4.
-If you are upgrading and have left your boards in your system, you may be prompted to reboot your computer.
+If you downloaded the SDK, just run the installer directly.

+2. Follow the instructions of the installer.

+3. When the installer is finished, turn the computer off and install your BitFlow board(s).

+4. If you are upgrading and have left your boards in your system, you may be need to reboot your computer when the installation is complete.